asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 ## Figures

 ### Share of cases and deaths in Tracker countries

+The Tracker countries are shown in orange, while the rest of Europe and Central Asia is shown in yellow.

 <img src="./05_figures/tracker_cases.png" width="800" title="Share of cases in Tracker countries">

 <img src="./05_figures/tracker_deaths.png" width="800" title="Share of cases in Tracker deaths">